skbumann/coach_rocky_ai/README.md

 ## Future Work

-  -Deploy on AWS EC2 for cloud access.
-This app is currently in the "Development" stage, which is limites to single users.
+  -Deploy on AWS EC2.
+This app is currently in the "Development" stage, which is limited to single users.

   -Smarter prompting.
 It's pretty lean right now.